ollewelin/Nerual_Netwok_CPP/README.md

     fc_m_resnet fc_nn_top_block;
     fc_m_resnet fc_nn_mid_block;
     fc_m_resnet fc_nn_end_block;

+### Change Makefile

  There are skip residual connection betwheen the input side of `fc_nn_end_block` and output side of `fc_nn_top_block` to make a residual connection for not vanishing gradient esspesialy if many mid blocks are stacked

- The net seems to works and stady converge during training but slowly because of deep structure The could be arbriatary size of input output nodes of all blocks even when use skip residual connection enabled `o_layer_delta`and `i_layer_delta` link the backpropagation betwheen each `fc_m_resnet` object block
+ The residual_net.cpp net seems to works and stady converge during training.
+ The could be arbriatary size of input output nodes of all blocks even when use skip residual connection enabled `o_layer_delta`and `i_layer_delta` link the backpropagation betwheen each `fc_m_resnet` object block